antsmartian/PhoneGapAppForTneb/README.md

    - BlackBerry (signing the app required)
    - Symbian

-Once the build is done the app can be downloaded from the web UI.
+Once the build is done the app for provided platforms can be downloaded from the web UI.

 The installation files for several mobile platforms can be found inside the `installation_files` directory.
+Which can be downloaded and install in respective mobile platforms.

 Note:
 --------------------